 - Add the oil and seasoning.

-- Broil salmon portions for 7 to 9 minutes.
+- About 7 to 9 minutes is how long it takes to broil salmon in an oven.
 Let rest for a few minutes, then DIG IN!

 - To Store.
 Refrigerate salmon in an airtight storage container for up to 2 days.